a sql linter that lints like rust, ships like a binary.

 single 2.9mb binary

-install script. idles at ~4mb of ram. fits in your ci image without a second thought.
+the install script. idles at ~4mb of ram. fits in your ci image without a second thought.

 seven categories, one example each